Tacoma Narrows Bridge (1950): Final deckwork and construction

-Opening
+Opening and tolled operation

 The bridge opened to toll-paid traffic on October 14, 1950.
 The opening day tolls were fifty cents one way per car and driver, and an additional ten cents per passenger.
 Thousands attended opening day ceremonies, including Governor Arthur B. Langlie.
 A commemorative pamphlet published by the Tacoma News Tribune was distributed, as well as scores of speeches given.
 After 30 months of construction, the Narrows was bridged again.

 Traffic counts following the opening day ceremonies steadily rose in the first few years, just as they had in the four months Gertie was in service.
 Five years after the bridge opened, the average count was 4,699 vehicles per day.
 By 1960, an average of 6,218 vehicles crossed, and in 1965, fifteen years after the bridge opened, the figure from 1960 was doubled.
 With an average of 11,267 vehicles per day, the Washington Toll Bridge Authority soon removed the tolls.
 In early 1965, a bill passed the state legislature removing the tolls, and on May 14, 1965, in a ceremony at the toll plaza, Governor Dan Evans signed the legislation that removed the tolls.
-The signing was significant and historic.
-Significant because the bridge had been paid off – the accrued revenue stood at $19 million (US$ in present terms) - $5 million (US$ in present terms) more than the construction bond's cost and accrued interest.
-It was also historic, because the tolls were removed 13 years ahead of schedule.
+The tolls were removed 13 years ahead of schedule after the bonds had been paid off; the accrued revenue stood at $19 million (US$ in present terms).